 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Due to the input of my in-laws I had a survey completed on a house in Rogiet ahead of retaining solicitors.
-I have been advised that there is a flying freehold aspect to the house.
-My surveyor advised that some mortgage companies tend refuse to grant a loan on such a home.
+Due to the encouragement of my in-laws I had a survey completed on a property in Rogiet ahead of instructing conveyancers.
+I have been informed that there is a flying freehold element to the property.
+The surveyor advised that some mortgage companies tend not give a mortgage on a flying freehold home.

-It depends who your proposed lender is.
-Lloyds has different instructions from Nationwide.
-If you call us we can check via the appropriate lender.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Rogiet.
+It varies from the lender to lender.
+Bank of Scotland has different requirements for example to Nationwide.
+If you contact us we can look into this further via the appropriate lender.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Rogiet.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Rogiet to see if the conveyancing costs will increase in light of this.

 I want to rent out my leasehold flat in Rogiet.
 Conveyancing solicitor who did the purchase is retired - so can't ask him.
 Do I need to ask my freeholder for permission?